Sheila Lesley Volunteer of the Year Award

 As a member-led organisation, we rely on you to help drive our work forward, set the priorities for the organisation and continue to meet the needs of a changing profession.

-To acknowledge the outstanding individual contribution, we are founding a new award in the name of Sheila Lesley.
+To acknowledge the outstanding individual contribution, we founded a new award in the name of Sheila Lesley OBE last year.

-Sheila was our first female president and someone who dedicated a lot of time and effort to CITMA and the profession.
+Sheila was our first female president, and sadly passed away in 2019.
+Sheila dedicated a lot of time and effort to CITMA and the profession, so it seemed only fitting that this award be given her name.

 The award will be given to a CITMA member who sits on a committee, steering group, taskforce or working group and has made a big impact through their contributions over the past 12 months.